AGMAndirko/CLAP/to_do.md

 - [X] Reproduce "<" ExPecto plots
 	- [X] Use the same kind of plot for GO genes
 - [ ] Check out Hallmark GProfiler2 genes
-- [ ] Come up with a way to redo graphs a la Reich
+- [ ] Come up with a way to refine graphs
-- [ ] Add all the current observations

 Note: when a task is complete just add an upper-case X to the box, like this: